An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Introduction

 where

 Here, $\delta_v(x,y)$ is a continuous extension of $|x-y|_v$ on $\C_v\times \C_v$ to $\Aberk\times \Aberk$ and $\Diag_v$ is the diagonal of $\C_v \times \C_v$ in $\Aberk \times \Aberk$.
+(For Archimedean $v$, $\delta_v(x,y)$ is the usual affine distance $|x-y|_v$.)
 This formulation of the dynamical height pairing has been useful in studying unlikely intersection questions; see, for example, \cite{demarco2020uniform}.
-The mutual energy pairing itself was introduced by Favre and Rivera-Letelier in connection with a quantitative form of the Arithmetic Equidistribution Theorem \cite{favre2006equidistribution}.
-Our inner product could be understood as an elliptic mutual energy pairing. \\
+The mutual energy pairing itself was introduced by Favre and Rivera-Letelier in connection with a quantitative form of the adelic equidistribution theorem \cite{favre2006equidistribution}.
+Our inner product could be understood as a mutual energy pairing relative to a fixed adelic probability measure $\lambda$. \\

-While closely related, our inner product and the mutual energy pairing of Favre--Rivera-Letelier are distinct on $\Aad$.
+While quite closely related, our inner product and the mutual energy pairing are distinct on $\Aad$.
 For instance, the mutual energy pairing $(\!(\cdot,\cdot)\!)$ is not an inner product on adelic measures of arbitrary mass.
-Indeed, it follows from Theorem 4.1 of \cite{baker2005canonical} that if $f$ is a polynomial defined over $K$, then $(\!(\mu_f, \mu_f)\!) = 0$.
+Indeed, it follows from a result of Baker--Hsia that if $f$ is a polynomial defined over $K$, then $(\!(\mu_f, \mu_f)\!) = 0$ (Theorem 4.1 of \cite{baker2005canonical}).
 However, the mutual energy pairing and our inner product do agree on adelic measures of total mass zero.
 We may then consider our inner product to be an extension of the mutual energy pairing from the space of adelic measures of total mass zero to $\Aad$.
 It therefore follows from Theorem 9 of \cite{fili2017metric} and Theorem 1 of \cite{petsche2012dynamical} that if $\mu_f$ and $\mu_g$ are the canonical adelic measures of two rational maps $f$ and $g$ then

-It follows from Theorem \ref{thm: height on polynomials} and Northcott's Principle that there are only finitely many rational maps of fixed degree defined over $K$ with bounded norm.
-A consequence of this, (\ref{eq: norm equals az pairing}), and the triangle inequality is that the Arakelov-Zhang pairing can be bounded below as a function of a single rational map.
+It is a straightforward consequence of Theorem \ref{thm: height on polynomials} and (\ref{eq: norm equals az pairing}) that, when $g$ is fixed, the Arakelov--Zhang pairing is commensurate with the height of $f$.